deviceTRUST/Configurations/Multi-Hop/3-ManagedHopsWithHopProperties/README.md

 ### Configuration 2 - Forward Properties & Evaluate local properties ([dtpol configuration file](./dT_C_MH_3-ManagedHopswithProperties_2_Hop2-HopN.dtpol))

-The second configuration is applied only to any hop along the connection chain.
+The second configuration is applied to any hop along the connection chain.
 On every hop, the domain membership is evaluated.
 Also, the user's device's name is forwarded.

 This Configuration